Bernie Sanders Aims Jabs At Hillary Clinton And Democratic Party At Rally

 “You can tell the quality of a person by the enemies she makes.
 And to her credit, Elizabeth Warren has made some wonderful enemies.”

-The rally was held at the Orpheum Theatre in Boston, a replica of the Senate chamber, and was attended by 1,600 people.
+The rally was held at the Orpheum Theatre in Boston, in a replica of the Senate chamber, and was attended by 1,600 people.
 When asked if he was making a presidential run again, Senator Sanders declined to comment and pivoted to his most common talking points.

 “Too often the media gets involved in, what I call, political gossip.
 The issue of today, in my view, is to try to address some of the concerns that I raised about a collapsing middle class, massive levels of income inequality, being the only major country not to guarantee health care.
 That’s what we focus on.”

-If Senator Sanders runs again in 2020, he will be 78-years old.
+If Senator Sanders runs again in 2020, he will be 78-years-old.
 And although jabbing Hillary Clinton is something Sanders has in common with Trump, he sent some jabs Trump’s way as well, calling him a liar and a fraud.

 “The only problem is that Donald Trump lied.
 He told the American people during his campaign one thing, and the day after he was inaugurated he began to move this country in a very different way.”